 Who is a product manager?

-The product manager is a business professional whose role is to discover a product that is valuable, usable, and feasible.
-Product managers understand the business setting, so they focus on maximizing the business value of a product.
+The product manager is a business professional whose role is to discover a product that is valuable, usable, and feasible. managers understand the business setting, so they focus on maximizing the business value of a product.
 They understand technology so they have an idea of the level of effort needed to produce the product, although they do not necessarily have to be experts.
 They also understand the customers so they can represent the customers’ need of a great experience.

 Responsibilities of the product manager

-The product manager sets the long-term vision of a product and communicates this vision to all stakeholders.
-Product managers are responsible for managing the whole lifecycle of a product, from initial concept stage to end-of-life stage.
+The product manager sets the long-term vision of a product and communicates this vision to all stakeholders. managers are responsible for managing the whole lifecycle of a product, from initial concept stage to end-of-life stage.
 The key responsibilities of a product manager include:

 - Research – to solve market needs